Richard Bingham (soldier): Northern rebellions

 In January 1594, a detachment of Henry Bagenal's army with 2 companies sent by Bingham under the command of his cousin, Captain George Bingham, besieged Enniskillen.
 The outer wall of the castle defence was breached, and the defenders – 40 shot, 60 able men and 200 others – locked themselves in.
 Preparations were made to fire the gate, but the defenders sought a parley which was granted and the castle was surrendered: 150 were put to the sword.
 At this time Bingham was at Athlone and couldn't travel to Dublin because of a disease that prevented him from riding.
 In August the castle had to be relieved by the lord deputy, and in the following May, it was taken by O'Donnell.

 In September 1594, the younger O'Rourke and O'Donnell again attacked Sligo and were driven off with losses.
 In March the following year, Bingham drove O'Donnell from Roscommon, but he returned in April, and Bingham could only divert him to Longford, while seeking English soldiers to supplement the muster.
 In June, his cousin George was murdered by his ensign bearer, Ulick Burke (cousin of the Earl of Clanricarde), who had conspired with the garrison in Sligo castle; the castle was then surrendered to O'Donnell.
 Bingham sought 6 companies and 50 horse from the lord deputy to retake Sligo and Ballyshannon, but few could be spared from the campaign against Hugh O'Neill, Earl of Tyrone, the chief rebel of the period.
+Bingham stationed his troops and horses in the grounds and buildings of the Dominican friary in Sligo, using the church as a base while he tried to retake the castle.
+Bingham stripped all the timber from the rood screen and constructed a 'sow' or siege tower to attack the castle.
+The attack failed and Bingham's forces were routed and chased back to Roscommon castle.

 Bingham had been left with few resources to counter the dominance asserted by O'Donnell in northern Connacht; and then the new lord deputy, William Russell, came to Galway to consider a further set of charges against the governor.
 In the course of an attempted appeasement of the rebels, O'Donnell submitted in April 1596 to John Norreys and Geoffrey Fenton, who had come to Connacht to make peace.
 The MacWilliam and O'Donnell held out for their own terms: the MacWilliamship and surrender of all queen's lands, and a reduction in the composition rates.
 The commissioners withdrew their forces in September, and in the following year, a new force under the command of Conyers Clifford was stationed in the north of the province, which compelled the submission of all the Mayo clans during a widespread famine in their country.